H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 Every event gets more emergency medical coverage

-UBOs would have to provide at least one extra ambulance on site and one extra licensed physician at ringside for covered matches.
+A UBO would have to provide at least one extra ambulance on site and one extra licensed physician at ringside for each covered match, and within two years those physicians must be certified through a national program.

 4

-Contracts would have to guarantee at least $200 per round and either at least one match every 6 months or pay equal to 10 times the minimum round rate.
+Contracts would have to guarantee at least $200 per round, plus either one match every 6 months or a payout worth at least 10 times the minimum round rate.

 5